Mardi Gras Means it’s Time to Party With VirtualPBX!

 - Think about what services are available for all of the people on your team and coordinate them.
 For instance, if you want to have a March Madness pizza party, you can surprise your team members who work from home by arranging for everyone to have a pizza delivered directly to them.

-- For Halloween (which we obviously take quite seriously), you can leverage one of the many available video sharing service like one of our partners, Sneek, to have a costume competition that everyone can participate in.
+- For Halloween (which we obviously take quite seriously), you can leverage Video Conferencing to have a costume competition that everyone can participate in.

 - Similar to having a distributed pizza party, if you ever have an offsite for your office employees, make sure to keep the remote workers feeling included.
 You can do that as easily as just sending them a pair of movie tickets, but it’s important to make sure there is an equitably sense of how in-office and remote workers are treated.